Understanding endometriosis: Symptoms, causes, and treatment options

 There is currently no cure for endometriosis, but several treatment options can help manage the symptoms.
 Pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), are often prescribed to alleviate discomfort.

 Hormone therapy, including birth control pills and hormonal IUDs, can help reduce or eliminate menstruation, which may minimise pain.
 In more severe cases, surgery may be recommended to remove endometrial tissue.
+Surgery is an essential part of the treatment process for prolonged cases of endometriosis.
 For women trying to conceive, fertility treatments, such as in vitro fertilisation (IVF), may also be considered.

 Early diagnosis and treatment can significantly improve quality of life for those with endometriosis, helping manage pain and preserve fertility.